florian-h05/website/blog/2025-12-21-openhab-5-1-release.md

 openHAB 5.1 brings xx new add-ons, adding support for new devices:

-> TBD: New add-ons in format:
-> - [AirParif Binding](/addons/bindings/airparif/): Integrates [AirParif](https://airparif.fr/) air quality and pollen data for the Paris area into openHAB.
+- [Modus.FoxInverter Binding](/addons/bindings/modbus.foxinverter/): Integrates FoxEss solar inverters and derivatives like the Solakon ONE into openHAB.

 But not only were new bindings added, some existing bindings also received massive improvements: